 Grow bee-repellant plants

-Beekeepers, farmers, and gardeners have shared that there are a few plants that can help repel bees.
-Here are some of them of the plants that can help discourage bees from putting up residency in your house and in your walls:
+Beekeepers, farmers, and gardeners have shared that a few plants can help repel bees.
+Here are some of the plants that can help discourage bees from putting up residency in your house and in your walls:

 Prevention is better than cure.
 So, before the start of wasps and bees buzzing inside your home, it is best to act quickly and ahead of them.

 Avoid any bee problem by filling wall voids, holes, and cracks.